yamin-shihab/study-notes/grade_7/math.md

 * To make one with a protractor, simply measure half of the angle, then draw the bisector.
 * To make one with a compass, draw an arc from the point of the angle, then for each of the **2** intersections made, draw another arc at the point of intersection.
 Where the final **2** arcs intersect, that's the point of the bisector.
 * An angle bisector is represented by an < then first the points of the two angle lines with the angle point in between, then the first angle line followed by the angle point and the bisector **=** the second angle line followed by the angle point and the bisector. *(ABC, ABD = CBD)*

+## Equations

+* Equations can be represented using number tiles by using a long tile as an *x* tile. *(a long x tile and 3 negative white tiles = 4 positive black tiles, means x - 3 = 4)*
+* This makes two expressions on either side of the equation.
+* To solve an equation using number tiles, all tiles on the side with the *x* tile must be removed by making zero tiles, so that the *x* can be isolated.
+* Add the opposite of the tiles of the side, and add the same to the other side. *(to solve: a long x tile with 2 positive black tiles = 6 negative white tiles, add 2 negative white tiles to make all the tiles on the left zero pairs, while increasing the right side to -8, making x = -8)*
+* A balance scale can be used to represent equations by having a balanced balance scale with each side having weights with a number, and one side having an *x* weight.
+* To solve an equation using a balance scale, we must isolate the *x* on one side by removing all other numbers on that side.
+* We remove the required numbers on the *x* side, and then the same ones on the other side, this keeps it balanced.
+* To solve an equation normally, we also must isolate the *x* variable, by performing the reverse of PEDMAS, and the reverse operators. *(3x + 3 = 9 -> 3x = 6 -> x = 2)*